raglub/appjs-rails/README.md

   app._bootstrap.inputDownCounter();
 ```

-* Adding class 'js-input-down-counter-x' (where x is a natural number) into an input tag.
+* Adding class 'js-input-down-counter-x' (where x is a limit to down count) into an input tag.

 For Example